aciccarello/ciccarello.me/_posts/2018-09-25-automate-mojave-dark-mode-configuration.md

 ---
-layout: "post"
+layout: 'post'
-categories: "blog"
+categories: 'blog'
-title: "Automate Mojave Dark mode configuration"
+title: 'Automate Mojave Dark mode configuration'
 date: 2018-09-25
 tags: technology
 image: /assets/img/imac-dark-mode-thumbnail.jpg
 image_alt: Mac computer with dark desktop theme
 ---

-If you like to [automate your macOS configuration](https://kalis.me/dotfiles- automating-macos-system-configuration/) via bash scripts and have recently setup Mojave, you may be wondering how to enable dark mode, the configuration is called "AppleInterfaceStyle" and can be set using the following command.
+If you like to [automate your macOS configuration](https://kalis.me/dotfiles-automating-macos-system-configuration/) via bash scripts and have recently setup Mojave, you may be wondering how to enable dark mode, the configuration is called "AppleInterfaceStyle" and can be set using the following command.